Yes, pickleball is a professional sport. Here's how much top players make.

 Three primary components comprise pickleball player earnings: Tournament prize money, appearance fees or contract minimums, and sponsorship deals.

-Major League Pickleball, a team-based league and one of three professional pickleball tours, projects that 2023 prize money, distributed across six events, will total $5 million, according to tour spokesperson Jay Moskowitz.
+Major League Pickleball, a team-based league and one of three professional pickleball tours, projects that 2023 prize money, distributed across six events, will total $5 million.
 Ninety-six players compete on the tour, which has hosted three events so far this year.

 - Pickleball explodes in popularity, sparking turf wars